TheMathematicFanatic/MF_Tools/README.md

 `([3,4,5], [5,6,7], {"path_arc":PI/2}),` <br>
 `([7,8,9,10,11], [], {"run_time":0.5})`

 As the glyph_map is parsed, all of the indices that are mentioned are recorded for both the original and target mobjects.
 It is expected that the indices that are NOT mentioned will be equally numerous between the two.
 If so, each of those submobjects will be `ReplacementTransform`ed into one another, in order, so that every single submobject of the original is accounted for and transformed into a submobject of the target.
 If not, the transform will not work, and it will instead trigger the alternate mode of the animation, which places both the original and target mobjects vertically next to each other and reveals the index labels of the submobjects.
-This is intended to help the user in correcting their indexing mistake.
+This mode can also be triggered with `show_indices-True`, or with an empty glyph_map entry `([], [])`.
+This is intended to help the user in filling out the indices of the glyph_map, or correcting an index mistake.

 If you're still awake, here is a demonstration: